 The Overground has opened access to Canary Wharf, which is now less than 20 minutes away via Canada Water.
 Regular trains also run to Victoria (in around 35 minutes) and London Bridge (just 15 minutes away).
 The South Circular runs through Forest Hill and provides good road links, and buses connect with the rest of south London, with some central routes as well.

 Up and coming.
 With its acres of green space the area has always been popular with families, but thanks to good transport links, attractive architecture and general convenience it’s now also a hot spot for City workers.
 The area’s burgeoning arts scene has resulted in exciting new galleries, with local artists exhibiting regularly.
 This has cemented a strong community ethos, and there are a whole host of fantastic local cafes and eateries to catch up with neighbours and friends alike.

-Favourites include Bona Sourdough’s tasty pizza, and gastropub The Dartmouth Arms for a traditional Sunday roast.
+Favourites include Bona Sourdough’s tasty pizza, and MeatLiquor at The Dartmouth Arms.
 Nearby is the Sylvan Post - a quirky pub in an old Post Office, serving food as well as drink.
 The Signal Pub host regular screenings, quiz and live music events whilst The All In One pub’s craft ales, decked garden area and children's playground proves a firm family favourite.